evilgn0me/examples/zabbix-server/README.md

 This example playbook will install Zabbix-server within docker lab environment.

 **This is not meant for Production.
 Testing ONLY**
+You can use playbook on your own servers, but docker test lab is a TEST lab.

 Dependencies
 =====